Tunisian Ligue Professionnelle 1: History

-USFSA Tunisian Football Championship

-Racing Club de Tunis the first football team based in Tunisia in 1904.

-A meeting of Ligue de Tunisie de Football Association, which has organized competitions in that period.
+Pre-independence (1904–1956)

 Football was born in Tunisia in 1904 with the unofficial creation of the Racing Club de Tunis, formalized in 1905 but which had to wait for the creation of other clubs in Tunis and Bizerte to participate in an official competition.
 Then the government is obliged to take an active interest in it.
 It distributed a few grants, though very small.
 A committee of the Union des Sociétés Françaises de Sports Athlétiques, responsible for the management of all sports in Tunisia, was then created.
 In 1910, a first series championship was organized with the participation of the Racing Club, Sporting Club de Tunis, Lycée Carnot de Tunis, the Colonial School of Agriculture, the Football Club of Tunis and the Red Star Club de l'Ariana, and a second series made up of the second teams of Racing Club de Tunis, Sporting and Gallia Club.
 The national title is awarded after a final between Racing and Stade maritime de Bizerte (champion of the Mediterranean squadrons) with a score of 2–0.

 There are then very few Tunisian player.
 But, surprisingly, La Dépêche tunisienne published on 12 June 1910 the list of players of the Khereddine Club team, called to play against the Ariana Club and who are all Tunisians.
 It is the first fully Tunisian team but which we have not heard from later and which precedes the Comète Club team, created in 1914 but which did not survive the First World War.
-The Racing Club won the championship in 1910, 1911 and 1914, then in 1920 and 1921, while Sporting de Ferryville was crowned in 1912 and 1913.
+The Racing Club won the championship in 1909–10, 1910–11 and 1913–14, then in 1919–20 and 1920–21, while Sporting de Ferryville was crowned in 1911–12 and 1912–13.
+The championship became official with the creation of the Tunisian Football Association League in 1921 was established, which is the Tunisian branch of the French Football Federation.
+Until 1939, the title of champion was awarded following play-offs between regional champions.
+From 1946 to 1947, a championship of "excellence" (national division) is created and is contested at the national level.
+In 1944–45, 1945–46 and 1952–53, the championship was not contested and replaced by a criterium (a sort of group tournament where participation was not compulsory).
+These years saw the creation of the Stade Tunisien in 1948.